 The following post is the second installment of the 12-part blog series, “Resisting Injustice“.
 The project brings together a collection of voices, from civil servants to comedians, to discuss why now, more than ever, we need to prioritize access to justice and how we can best do this together.
-Click here to read the first installment in the series.

 The Role of Law Firms in Increasing Access to Justice Globally

 By Sara Andrews, Senior International Pro Bono Counsel and Assistant Director, New Perimeter

 Do private sector lawyers have a role to play in increasing access to justice for people who cannot afford legal representation around the world?
 Based on recent events, the answer appears to be a resounding yes.